hungsu/quartz/content/notes/My favourite blogs.md

 [Everything I know](https://wiki.nikitavoloboev.xyz/) by Nikita is **enormous** while remaining quite charming.
 Lots of emojis and links and pages.
 I recommend that you simply go there and explore, but if I had to pick one note it would be his note about [relationships](https://wiki.nikiv.dev/relationships/).

-[Moby Diction](https://www.mobydiction.ca/notes) by [[David Drysdale]] has a lot of interesting notes, particularly about story writing and [personal knowledge management](notes/PKM).
-You might like this one, about how [old ideas generate new ideas](https://www.mobydiction.ca/notes/Knowledge%20work%20means%20transforming%20old%20ideas%20into%20new%20ones/).

 [Tritarget](https://tritarget.org/) by Sukima has an enormous number of notes on UI engineering, particularly around [EmberJS](notes/EmberJS)

 [Notes](https://publish.obsidian.md/eleanorkonik/) by Eleanor Konik is a wealth of information on World Building and PKM.
 It's made using Obsidian Publish